kevinchangjk/PayScribe/README.md

 To get started with using the bot, add the bot into any group chat of your choice!
 You can then check out the available bot commands with `/help`, or as listed below.

+Do note that by default, Telegram bots will have <a href="https://core.telegram.org/bots/features#:~:text=Privacy%20mode%20is%20enabled%20by,this%20change%20to%20take%20effect" target="_blank">Group Privacy</a> enabled, which means that they can only access messages that are directed towards them in some way.
+To interact with the **PayScribe**, users will have to call the bot's commands, or directly reply to the bot's messages.

+If you notice that **PayScribe** is responding to every message sent in the group, that means that the bot has been given admin rights, and can thus access every message in the group.
+Revoke the bot's admin rights for normal usage.

 ### Bot Commands

 `/start` — "Start" the bot.